 Think Big Picture

-At Stanton Communications, we regularly produce video content for a client campaign, often interviewing professionals to showcase opportunities with a field.
+At Stanton Communications, we regularly produce video content for a client campaign, often interviewing professionals to showcase opportunities in a field.
 As our video profiles became more popular, our strategy shifted from producing each video individually to finding opportunities to get as many interviews as we can to create our storylines from the content itself.
 It can be time (and budget) consuming to conceptualize a storyline, find individuals for interviews and track down crews in their locations.
 We worked with our client to identify an opportunity get several interviews done at once to use the footage in videos throughout the year.

 Produce on the Fly